Add budget to a campaign without relaunching it.

 Ended campaigns cannot be topped up.
 The safer path is to create or duplicate a campaign with a new end date and budget.

-Start with prepaid credits.
 Add more budget when the campaign works.